kuskebabi/PamukkyV3ServerCS/docs/user-server/chat.md

 * `readTime` is the time when user read the message.

 ## (UN)PINNED event
 Fired when a message is (un)pinned.
 Message data is available in the event.
+This update also contains who (un)pinned the message, in the `userID` key.

 ## (UN)REACTED event
 Fired when a message is (un)reacted by a user.